 The last couple months have been full of problem projects.
 It seems like everything I’ve made has gone awry in one way or another.
 This dress was no exception.
 I started this Love Notions Lyric dress back in September, but had to put it in time-out for a while.
 Fortunately, like the Aalborg dress I finished last month, I am so happy that I stuck with it.
 It may be my favorite garment I’ve made this year, maybe ever.

-This dress represents some of my best and worst sewing practices.
+This dress represents some of my best sewing practices.
 I was presented with so many struggles and I found solutions!
 Often, I struggle to make design choices, but with this dress I made some big changes and took some risks that really paid off.
 It barely resembles the pattern, but in a way that makes it all the more special.
 It really feels like my own.

 The instructions are thorough, but I didn’t love the construction methods.
 Instead of sewing the bodice and skirt separately and then stitching them together at the waist, the front dress and back dress are constructed and then when the sleeve is set in the flat, the side seams are stitched all at once.
 It’s a very efficient construction method, but it leaves very little room for fitting along the way.